 Although it can be easy to rely on most people knowing how to speak English when we travel abroad, sometimes it’s fun to be a little more adventurous and head off the beaten track to the less-traveled areas of a country.

 This can mean that you might encounter some serious language barriers and it’s good to prepare beforehand.
-Sure, depending on the language you want to learn and the target level you want to reach, you could just download Busuu or Babbel—language learning apps that enable you to learn on-the-go.
-There’s also the option of interacting with a human and taking actual classes, in which case, checking out www.listenandlearnusa.com or www.fluentu.com, where you can design your ideal learning timeline with native teachers, would be great places to start.
+Sure, depending on the language you want to learn and the target level you want to reach, you could just download language learning apps that enable you to learn on-the-go.
+There’s also the option of taking virtual classes, in which case, check out Nusa or Fluentu where you can design your ideal learning timeline with native teachers.

-But for the rest of you, those who may already have a little bit of that language in your back pocket or simply feel like you can teach yourself enough to get by independently, there are tons of tips and tricks to take advantage of.
-Take the steps to become a smarter globetrotter and read on for a 4 ideas on how to go from zero to hero with your language skills before your big trip!
+But those who may already have a little bit of that language in your back pocket or simply feel like you can teach yourself enough to get by independently, there are tons of tips and tricks to take advantage of.
+Take the steps to become a smarter globetrotter and read on for some ideas on how to go from zero to hero with your language skills before your big trip.

 Speak it whenever you can

 Will you speak it in a box?
 Will you practice with a fox?
 Dr. Seuss-related language puns aside, you should take every opportunity to practice your target language in the weeks leading up to your trip.
 Find a language exchange partner, or join a local language group, and get in as much practice as you can.
 Yes, even speaking it aloud when you’re home alone can be an excellent way (you’re not crazy) to improve your pronunciation and ease with using the language.